PepperDash/epi-utilities-customvalues/README.md

 | 1 | Input | EnableSaving | Hold HIGH to allow persistence of changes.
 When LOW, saving disabled; if `trackChangesWhileSavingDisabled` is true changes are staged in memory, otherwise ignored. |
 | 2 | Output | SavingReadyFb | HIGH when plugin is internally mapped/ready AND EnableSaving asserted.
 LOW otherwise. |

 Control join metadata (capabilities and descriptions) is now declared in the advanced join map (`EssentialsPluginBridgeJoinMapTemplate`).
-Joins 4 (former re-propagation feedback) was deprecated.
 Input and output do NOT share join 1; using distinct join 2 for feedback avoids collisions with some bridge pathways that do not permit a single digital to act as both directions simultaneously.

 ### Digital Join Offset (Data Boolean Join Remapping)
 DEFAULTS UPDATED (Oct 2025+): `legacyDigitalJoinBehavior` now defaults to TRUE (you can omit it).
 When TRUE, boolean data joins are NOT offset and use their configured join numbers relative to `joinStart` (legacy behavior).